jg-rp/json-p3/README.md

 // JSONPointerKeyError: no such property ("/users/1/age")
 ```

-A fallback value can be given as a third argument, which will be returned in the even of a `JSONPointerResolutionError`.
+A fallback value can be given as a third argument, which will be returned in the event of a `JSONPointerResolutionError`.

 ```javascript
 import { jsonpointer } from "json-p3";